forestgrape/coronavirus/5_epidemiological/transmission.md

 ### Evidence for the Dry Form Transmission Model

-#### Evidence from Biological Properties
+#### Evidence from biological Properties
+For severe betacoronavirus diseases nearly always the lower respiratory tract is involved (always in ARDS) (chapter [Disease Pattering](../3_medical/coronavirus_disease_patterns.md)):

-As described in [particles deposition](#particles-deposition) only aerosols and tiny dry particulates enter the lower respiratory tract, with dry particulates having a higher chance of deposition.
+As described in [particles deposition](../5_epidemiological/transmission.md#particles-deposition) only aerosols and tiny dry particulates enter the lower respiratory tract, with dry particulates having a higher chance of deposition.
 The [Tissue Tropism](../2_biological/coronavirus.md#tissue-tropism) of MERS requires lower respiratory tract entry to successful infection.
-Lower respiratory tract entry likely is also needed for SARS-Cov-1 [argumentation in work].
-There are several [Disease Patterns](./index.md#infection-tropism-and-disease-patterns) observed resulting from SARS-Cov-2 infections and some of them require an early lower respiratory tract infection.
+Lower respiratory tract entry likely is also needed for SARS-Cov-1.
+There are several [Disease Patterns](../index.md#infection-tropism-and-disease-patterns) observed resulting from SARS-Cov-2 infections and some of them require an early lower respiratory tract infection.

+That in swab tests there are viruses in the nose and the mouth can be either caused by local replication or by breathing them up.
+[Kleinstreuer et al](#kleinstreuer-2018) have shown that upon exhale particles are deposited in the nose.
+The upper respiratory tract is used to fight viruses and so infections are rarely virulent (chapter [Disease Pattering](../3_medical/coronavirus_disease_patterns.md)).

 #### Evidence from the observed Spread Patterns
-[in rework since **partly wrong**, December 2020]
-The droplet transmission explains well the observed spread patterns of influenza.
-Dust like spreading is explaining better following observations for the observed Betacoronaviruses spread patterns than the droplet models:
+[in rework since **partly wrong**, December 2020] Close range droplet or aerosol transmissions explain well the observed spread patterns for upper respiratory tract infections, they are often spread between close contacts.
+However, the spread patterns of severe betacoronaviruses diseases are better explained by dust-like spreading:

-[in work: correct that aerosol but not the droplet models could partly explain observed spread patterns] In confined settings without special protection reproduction numbers, have been observed [Mizumoto](#mizumoto).
+In confined settings without special protection reproduction numbers, have been observed [Mizumoto](#mizumoto).
 Which is not very likely to observe with the droplet transmission model.
-Since the movement of droplets is affected by gravity and therefore their concentration in the air quite rapidly decreases (see [model](#model) section).
+Since the movement of droplets is affected by gravity and therefore their concentration in the air quite rapidly decreases (see [model](#dry-form-transmission-model) section).
 The movement of dry dust, on the other hand, is less affected by gravity and therefore remains longer in the air.
 The majority of spreading has been observed in indoor spaces.
 In theses settings dry dust like spreading is possible.

 <!--
 move to spread analyses